 What we are looking for:

 We conduct studies in a wide range of languages, so don't think that only native English speakers can participate!
-The most most common languages being researched in the lab currently are British English, American English, Bengali, Breton, Chinese (Mandarin), French, German, Italian and Norwegian.
+The most most common languages being researched in the lab currently are British English, American English, Bengali, Breton, Chinese (Mandarin), French, German, Italian, Korean and Norwegian.

 The Language & Brain Lab is conveniently located in central Oxford, with a wide range of restaurants, cafes, and interesting historical buildings nearby.

 - You must be over 18 (for ethical approval reasons).

 - If the task you are set involves seeing words, your eyesight must be normal or corrected-to-normal, and you may not be dyslexic or have any other reading difficulty.
 If the task involves hearing words, you should not have any hearing impairment.